Chemical Engineering MPhil and PhD

 The Department of Chemical Engineering is a multidisciplinary centre focusing on research into future sustainable materials and technologies.
-The MPhil/PhD combines taught research training and applied research practice.
+The MPhil and PhD combine taught research training and applied research practice.

 Candidates join the Department as a member of the Research Centre in which they initially have a broad research interest and that will have overseen their acceptance into the Department.